SimplifyJobs/Summer2025-Internships/README.md

 ## The List 🚴🏔
 > **Note**:
-> This README file is for **2024 internships only**.
-For 2023 internships, please [click here](https://github.com/pittcsc/Summer2023-Internships/blob/dev/README-2023.md).
+> This README file is for **2024 summer internships only**.
+For summer 2023 internships, please [click here](https://github.com/pittcsc/Summer2024-Internships/blob/dev/README-2023.md).
+For off-season internships, please [click here](https://github.com/pittcsc/Summer2024-Internships/blob/offseason/README-OffSeason.md).

 [⬇️ Jump to bottom ⬇️](#we-love-our-contributors-%EF%B8%8F%EF%B8%8F)
 <!-- Please leave a one line gap between this and the table -->